-The church is very large and is noted for its splendor.
-It was constructed in the beginning of the 20th century in the Baroque style, with a long nave and a vaulted ceiling.
+The church is vast and is noted for its splendor.
+It was constructed at the beginning of the 20th century in the Baroque style, with a long nave and a vaulted ceiling.
 As opposed to most churches which face east, St. Peter’s faces west, towards the sea, where Peter’s famous dream took place, and towards Rome, where he was sent later.

 The walls of the church are decorated with oil paintings depicting the Fourteen Stations of the Cross and St. George fighting the dragon.
 Over the altar is a depiction of Peter’s visitation in a dream by the angel Michael.

 The Zodiac Fountain was made by the sculptors Varda Ghivoly and Ilan Gelber in 2011.
-The fountain, located in Kdumim Square, bears chalkstone sculptures of the twelve zodiacs in fascinating, original designs.
+The fountain, located in Kdumim Square, bears chalkstone sculptures of the twelve zodiacs in interesting, original designs.

 As part of the digging work for the fountain, the Antiquities Authority conducted a salvage excavation at the site.
-The dig was managed by Mr. Diego Barkan of the Anitquities Authority.
-The dig exposed architectural elements of the Ottoman period, including remnants of structures, walls and floors, and a tiled yard containing a water reservoir, and constructed, roofed aqueducts.
+The dig was managed by Mr. Diego Barkan of the Antiquities Authority.
+The digging exposed architectural elements of the Ottoman period, including remnants of structures, walls and floors, and a tiled yard containing a water reservoir, and constructed roofed aqueducts.

 Yemenite Art Center

 Next, we headed to The Wishing Bridge.
-Unfortunately, it undergoes reconstruction (note: as of May 2017 it is open).
-At the entrance to The Wishing Bridge you can find this stone mosaic of the zodiac:
+It is located close to St. Peter’s Church.
+And at one of the entrances to The Wishing Bridge, you can find this stone mosaic.

-At the top, at Hapisga Garden, you can find The Gate of Faith
+At the highest point of Tel Jaffa, at Hapisga Garden, you can find The Gate of Faith.

 A large statue, made of Galilee stone, was sculpted by the sculptor Daniel Kafri of Jerusalem between the years 1973-1975.
 The statue stands at the top of the Peak Park in Old Jaffa.

 The statue, of two 4 meter tall pillars upon which rests a stone, also 4 meters in length, resembles a gate.
-The sculpted gate is the gate of entry to the Land of Israel, and represents the promise of the land to the Patriarchs – Abraham, Isaac, and Jacob.
+The sculpted entrance is the gate of entry to the Land of Israel and represents the promise of the land to the Patriarchs – Abraham, Isaac, and Jacob.